apache/flagon-useralejs/src/UserALEWebExtension/README.md

     * HTML for the options page.
 * user-ale-ext.js
     * The JavaScript code used by the web extension.
-* userale-0.2.1.min.js
-    * The User ALE client script, loaded by the web extension.

 ## Quick Start

-1. You need to have a UserALE server running; one way is to Git clone the UserALE repository (which if this README is on your filesystem, you've already done so), run the build, and then start the included test server.
+1. You need to have a UserALE server running; one way is to clone the UserALE repository, run the build, and then start the included test server.
     1. git clone https://github.com/apache/incubator-senssoft-useralejs.git
     1. cd incubator-senssoft-useralejs
     1. npm install && npm run build
     1. npm run example:watch
-    1. UserALE should now be running on http://localhost:8000
+    1. A UserALE logging server should now be running on http://localhost:8000
-1. Start a simple server to serve up the test page.
-    1. cd src/UserAleWebExtension/
-    1. npm install -g http-server
-    1. http-server
-    1. Test page should now be available at http://localhost:8080/index.html
-    1. NOTE: this test page is served up from the source directory and is NOT copied into the build directory because it is not part of the actual distriubtion.
-1. Load the web extension into Firefox.
+1. Load the web extension into your browser.
-    1. Option 1: use npm's web-ext
-        1. cd build/UserAleWebExtension/
+    1. Firefox
-        1. npm install -g web-ext
-        1. web-ext run --browser-console --start-url localhost:8080
-    1. Option 2: manual loading
         1. Open Firefox
         1. Enter about:debugging into the URL bar and press enter
         1. Check the box to 'Enable add-on debugging'